Regional Capital Improvements Planning

 service districts, cities, special improvement districts, towns, water

-housing authorities, and in certain narrow circumsances, school districts.
+authorities, housing authorities, and in certain narrow circumsances,

 WHAT IS THE REVENUE THE BOARD RECEIVES TO ALLOCATE, AND WHAT TYPES OF PROJECTS DO THEY FUND?

-Please click on this LINK to download a PDF file of the most current Legislative Report of the Permanent Community Impact Fund Board which provides information on the revenue received and the projects recently funded by the PCIFB the past year and the previous 4 years.
+Please click on this LINK to download a PDF file of the most current Legislative Report of the Permanent Community Impact Fund Board which provides information on the revenue received and the projects recently funded by the PCIFB.

 WHAT IS THE REVENUE THE BOARD RECEIVES TO ALLOCATE, AND WHAT TYPES OF PROJECTS DO THEY FUND?

-Please click on this LINK to download a PDF file of the most current Legislative Report of the Permanent Community Impact Fund Board which provides information on the revenue received and the projects recently funded by the PCIFB the past year and the previous 4 years.
+Please click on this LINK to download a PDF file of the most current Legislative Report of the Permanent Community Impact Fund Board which provides information on the revenue received and the projects recently funded by the PCIFB.

 Below is a table outlining upcoming trimester funding cycle and applicable filing deadlines for the CIB: